 Finance is the lifeblood of any business, especially a new one, and discovering easy sources of funds can be difficult for all new businesses.
 The limited companies get an edge over sole traders in this area because of the limited liability characteristic attached to them.
 Also, since most of the information of a company is available in the public domain like annual accounts, details of directors, etc. it becomes easier for financers to fetch information about it and establish its credibility.
 On the other hand, sole traders would require sufficient time to establish their credibility in the market.

 The aforementioned point drives us to another benefit of being a sole trader.
 Since the sole trader is required to merely file a self-assessment return keeping an accurate record of your expenses, receipts, and invoices from day one would suffice the accounting needs.
 However, since a company needs to file annual accounts with HMRC and Companies House, the accounting compliance for a company is slightly complex as compared to a sole trader.

 A very prominent advantage of the limited company over the sole trader is that it is a more tax-efficient form of business than the latter.
-This is because the corporation tax rate is 19% which shall further reduce to 17% from 1 st April 2020.
+This is because the corporation tax rate is 19% which is expected to further reduce to 17% in the near future.
 On the other hand, the self-assessment basic rate for a sole trader is 20% which goes to a higher rate of 40% and up to an additional rate of 45%.
 This difference in the tax rates makes the limited company an attractive option.